Cost of Living in Nottingham: Monthly Budget Guide (2026)

 nottingham cheaper than london rents

-Compared with Manchester, you’ll find rents lower or similar, with utilities and transport comparable.
-That makes Nottingham an attractive choice if you want affordable living without sacrificing city amenities.
+Compared with Manchester, rents are lower or similar, with utilities and transport broadly comparable.
+That makes Nottingham a strong option if you want affordable city living without giving up amenities.

 • Relief: your paycheck stretches further here.